JJudge0/Snake-Game/README.md

 #### ScoreBoard: Should display the score when a snake eats a apple.
 #### GameOver: A gameover when the user dies by eating itself, crashing into border.

-####  5)• Student B: The player should be able to choose whether they want to play with repeating colours in the code or not.
-If they choose to play with repeating colours, the game should correctly support this through the gameplay.
-Ideas for additional functionalities for either variation (optional): ➢ The program keeps the player vs computer score; for example, if the player has won a game, the score is 1-0.
-If the player continues playing, the score should be updated after each game, accordingly. ➢ Your own ideas.

 #### -----------------------------------------------------------Personal Project-----------------------------------------------

 ### Contains 3 files called: